Henry Miller: Literary archives

 Miller's friend Emil White founded the nonprofit Henry Miller Memorial Library in Big Sur in 1981.
-This houses a collection of his works and celebrates his literary, artistic and cultural legacy by providing a public gallery as well as performance and workshop spaces for artists, musicians, students, and writers.
+It houses a collection of his work and celebrates his literary, artistic, and cultural legacy by providing a public gallery as well as performance and workshop spaces for artists, musicians, students, and writers.

 Literary references

 Miller is considered a "literary innovator" in whose works "actual and imagined experiences became indistinguishable from each other."
 His books did much to free the discussion of sexual subjects in American writing from both legal and social restrictions.
-He influenced many writers, including Lojze Kovačič, Richard Brautigan, Jack Kerouac, Norman Mailer, Vitomil Zupan, Philip Roth, Cormac McCarthy, Paul Theroux and Erica Jong.
+He influenced many writers, including Lojze Kovačič, Richard Brautigan, Jack Kerouac, Norman Mailer, Vitomil Zupan, Philip Roth, Cormac McCarthy, Paul Theroux, and Erica Jong.

-Throughout his novels he makes references to other works of literature; he cites Fyodor Dostoyevsky, Joris-Karl Huysmans, Balzac and Nietzsche as having a formative impact on him.
+Throughout his novels he makes references to other works of literature; he cites Fyodor Dostoyevsky, Joris-Karl Huysmans, Knut Hamsun, Oswald Spengler, Balzac, and Nietzsche as having a formative impact on him.

-Tropic of Cancer is referenced in Junot Díaz's 2007 book The Brief Wondrous Life of Oscar Wao as being read by Ana Obregón.
-Miller's legal difficulties, Tropic of Cancer and Tropic of Capricorn are mentioned in Denis Johnson's 2007 novel Tree of Smoke, in a conversation between Skip Sands and his uncle, Colonel Sands.
-Miller is mentioned again later in the novel.
+Tropic of Cancer is referenced in Junot Díaz's 2007 book The Brief Wondrous Life of Oscar Wao.
+Miller's legal difficulties, Tropic of Cancer, and Tropic of Capricorn are mentioned in Denis Johnson's 2007 novel Tree of Smoke.
 Miller's relationship with June Mansfield is the subject of Ida Therén's 2020 novel Att omfamna ett vattenfall.